yoterel/Reconstruction-of-3D-probe-positions-for-fNIRS/README.md

 -	[ ] NIRS model path: path to a MATLAB file containing information about the NIRS model (such as NIRS_adult.mat)
 -	[ ] MNI model path: path to a MATLAB file containing the positions of all key points on the head and probing cap (not just the stickers) in the model mesh.
 It can be generated from FixModelMNI.mat using the createMNIFileForModel.m script
 -	[x] Output directory: path to a directory in which all the output files (including intermediate files and the POS file) will be saved.
 It doesn’t have to be created prior to running the application
--	[ ] SPM path: path to the SPM installation directory
+-	[x] SPM path: path to the SPM12 installation directory
--	[ ] SPM FNIRS path: path to the SPM fNIRS installation directory
+-	[x] SPM FNIRS path: path to the SPM fNIRS installation directory
 -	[ ] Shimadzu file path: path to the shimadzu text file (such as adult.txt)
 -	[x] Sticker HSV path: path to a plain text file containing the HSV color of the stickers of the cap in the video (3 floats in the range [0-1], seperated by space).
-## Advanced options for fine tuning:
+### Advanced options for fine tuning:
 -	Frame skip: the number of video frames to skip for each processed video frame.
 Default is 4
 -	Sticker minimal group size: the minimal size of a cluster of points the generated point cloud for it to be considered as a separate sticker.
 Default is 5.
 -	Radius to sticker ratio: the (minimal) ratio between the radius of the sphere approximating the cap to the size of a sticker on the cap.
 As this value becomes larger, only smaller clusters will be considered to be separate stickers.
 Default is 5.
-## Developers / Technical Users Guide
+## More information about the application
+### CapNet model
+The neural-network architecture & weights are required for the app to work. they can be downloaded from ftp://anonymous@yotablog.com:1@ftp.yotablog.com/model.rar.
+Extract the file into /capnet.
+Notice this model was created using matlab 2018b, and is loadable only using a supporting matlab version (the model is a DAG network object).
+In particular, "semanticseg" function must be supported in your version of matlab for the model to be usable.
-Creating an MNI.mat File for a New Cap
+### Creating a MNI.mat file for a new cap
 Each run of the application requires a file similar in structure to FixModelMNI.mat, which contains information about the locations of all key points on the probing cap.
 Since changing reconstructed model ply files might occur relatively frequently (especially if new caps are introduced), the project contains a script which allows generating the relevant *MNI.mat file automatically for the new ply.
 The script is called createMNIFileForModel.m and is directly in the root folder of the project.
 It works by taking a previously created *MNI.mat file and the new model ply as an input, locating the stickers in the new ply, and then calculating the rotation, translation and scaling between the model represented by the old .mat file to the one in the new ply file.
 These transformations are then applied to the provided *MNI.mat file to create the new file.
 The calculations performed in this script are based on the original plyToPOS.m script, but with several adaptations.
 In more detail, the script is composed of the following stages: